usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 </METASCHEMA>
 ```

-Metschema modules, like the one above, are expressed in XML.
+Metaschema modules, like the one above, are expressed in XML.
 A module begins and ends with capitalized `METASCHEMA` tags.
 This module is an empty file, which means it is not a valid, well-formed module, since it lacks any of the required data elements.
 It is simply the base we will start with.
 Within the beginning and ending tags, we want to add the required and useful metadata needed for both developers and Metaschema-enabled tools to consume this module.
 We do this below.

 ```xml {linenos=table,hl_lines=["3-7"]}
 <?xml version="1.0" encoding="UTF-8"?>